Jake Cave

-Andrew Jacob Cave (born December 4, 1992) is an American professional baseball outfielder for the Doosan Bears of the KBO League.
-He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Philadelphia Phillies, and Colorado Rockies.
+Andrew Jacob Cave (born December 4, 1992) is an American professional baseball outfielder in the Chicago White Sox organization.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Philadelphia Phillies, and Colorado Rockies, and in the KBO League for the Doosan Bears.
 He was drafted by the New York Yankees in the 6th round of the 2011 MLB draft.
 He made his MLB debut in 2018.

 Amateur career

 Cave attended Hampton Christian High School in Hampton, Virginia.
 As a pitcher for the school's baseball team in his sophomore year, Cave had a 10–0 win–loss record and a 1.23 earned run average with 109 strikeouts in 61 innings pitched.
 He also demonstrated his hitting ability winning the World Wooden Bat Association Under-16 national title.
 He committed to attend Louisiana State University on a college baseball scholarship.
 Before his junior year, he transferred to Kecoughtan High School.
 He also played basketball in high school.
 In 2011, his senior year at Kecoughtan, he had a .609 batting average.
 Cave was named the Peninsula District and Daily Press Player of the Year.
 He spent the summer after graduating from Kecoughtan playing for the Peninsula Pilots of the Coastal Plain League.